Mathias-Scheunert/2d_lagrange/README.md

 	- routine to load arbitrary mesh from Gmsh .msh output files (2D and 3D supported)
 	- using Gmsh physical tags to identify parameter domains (surfaces) and boundary parts (lines) from .msh

+DC application:
+- assembling of DC 2D and 2.5D system and solution
+- creation of a wavenumber set for 2.5D problem
+- import of DC measurement configuration from a BERT formatted file
+- export of DC measurement configuration to a BERT formatted file
+- creation of a DC measurement configuration for given electrode positions
+    - currently supported: Wenner
+- creation of a measurement operator for the transformation of modelled electrical potential to observed apparent resistivity

 Lagrange elements:
 - 2D first and second order